dheerajvs/art-gallery/src/pages/categories/tanjore-paintings-on-sarees.md

 ---
 templateKey: category
-title: Tanjore Paintings on Sarees
+title: "Tanjore Paintings on Sarees Blouse and Dresses "
 ---